Two-state solution: Palestinian Declaration of Independence

-2017 Hamas Charter
+2017 Hamas charter

 The 2017 Hamas charter presented the Palestinian state being based on the 1967 borders.
 The text says "Hamas considers the establishment of a Palestinian state, sovereign and complete, on the basis of the June 4, 1967, with Jerusalem as its capital and the provision for all the refugees to return to their homeland."
 This is in contrast to Hamas' 1988 charter, which previously called for a Palestinian state on all of Mandatory Palestine.
 Nevertheless, even in the 2017 charter, Hamas did not recognize Israel.

 6th Netanyahu cabinet

 In December 2022, Benjamin Netanyahu returned as Prime Minister of Israel, forming the most right-wing government in Israel's history.
 Netanyahu's coalition partners rejected the two-state solution.
 In February 2023, Netanyahu said he would be willing to grant Palestinians autonomy but not sovereignty, and in any future deal Israel would maintain full security control of the West Bank.
 In June 2023, Netanyahu told members of the Knesset that Israel must block the creation of a Palestinian state.

 Later in 2023, despite Israeli PM Netanyahu's statement denying the creation of a Palestinian state as a condition for a normalization with Saudi Arabia, Saudi Arabian crown prince Mohammed bin Salman said normalization with Israel was "for the first time real".
 This was an apparent reversal of Saudi policy, articulated in the 2002 Arab Peace Initiative, when Saudi Arabia had offered Israel normalization with the whole Arab world if Israel allows the creation of a Palestinian state.
 Israeli and other officials involved in the negotiations confirmed that the Saudis were considering normalization with Israel without the creation of a Palestinian state.
 Many Palestinians worried that Israeli-Saudi normalization would cost them their last significant leverage for Palestinian statehood.

 In October 2023, Hamas launched an attack on Israel.
 Numerous sources identified the lack of a Palestinian state as a cause of the war.
 The Associated Press wrote that Palestinians are "in despair over a never-ending occupation in the West Bank and suffocating blockade of Gaza".
-After Netanyahu invaded Gaza, he once again reiterated his opposition to the existence of a Palestinian state.
+After Israel invaded Gaza, Netanyahu once again reiterated his opposition to the existence of a Palestinian state.